carrizo93/carrizo93.github.io/content/lists/K-pop-girl-group-song-tier-list/index.md

 showRecent: false
 ---

 My tier list of K-pop girl group title tracks.
 This tier list is just for all the songs I like; if a song is not mentioned, then I don't find it worthy of a spot on this tier list.
-I like several unmentioned songs (i.e. Queencard), but they pale in comparison to the songs mentioned.
+I like several unmentioned songs (i.e. Red Flavor), but they pale in comparison to the songs mentioned.
 Songs are not ordered within each tier.

 A reminder that this is just my opinion.

-Last updated: 8/8/2023

 <br />